Some comments on dispersed harmony, arranged in chronological order:

-Joel Cohen's notes on the The Boston Camerata's An American Christmas speaks of "dispersed harmony, with both soprano and tenor lines doubled..."
+Joel Cohen's notes on the The Boston Camerata's An American Christmas speaks of "'dispersed harmony,' with the soprano and tenor lines each doubled at the octave."
 (1993)

-"Each part (treble, alto, tenor or lead, and bass) retains a degree of melodic independence ("dispersed harmony")..." -- From Sacred Harp Singing: History & Tradition, by Steven Sabol, 2005
+"Each part (treble, alto, tenor or lead, and bass) retains a degree of melodic independence ("dispersed harmony")..." -- From Sacred Harp Singing: History and Tradition, by Steven Sabol, 2005